xRuisu/TimeCalculator/README.md

 I uploaded this project to help showcase my coding progress.
-I'm a self-study student who has been messing with code since I was 12, became a hobby around 16 years old, and finally took it more serously around 20 years old.
+I'm a self-study student who has been messing with code since I was 12, became a hobby around 16 years old, and finally took it more seriously around 20 years old.

 Despite not having a college education, I'm considerably happy with the progress I've made and I'm still very determined to further my self-learning journey in programming and showcasing my skills in IT.